OWASP/www-chapter-switzerland/index.md

 Please see [Meetup.com](https://www.meetup.com/OWASPSwitzerland/) for upcoming meetings and events.

 #### Tickets:
-Our event are free to attend for both [members](https://www2.owasp.org/membership) and non-members of OWASP and is open to anyone interested in application security and cyber security.
-Please note that you MUST REGISTER to book your place and get a ticket to be admitted to the event by the building security - your name will be checked against the guest list.
+Our events are free to attend for both [members](https://www2.owasp.org/membership) and non-members of OWASP and are open to anyone interested in application security and cyber security.
+Please note that you MUST REGISTER on Meetup.com to book your place and get a ticket to be admitted to the event by the building security - your name will be checked against the guest list.

 #### Code of Conduct: